 HD: DOWA Holdings Co., Ltd.; ES: Environmental Management & Recycling Business; MM: Nonferrous Metals Business; EL: Electronic Materials Business; MT: Metal Processing Business; TH: Heat Treatment Business; GL: Global Business

-The domestic Scope 3 CO₂ emissions of our group in FY 2023 amounted to approximately 1,340 thousand tonnes of CO₂.
-The breakdown by category shows that Category 1 “Purchased goods and services” accounted for 57% of the total Scope 3 emissions, while Category 4 “Upstream transportation and distribution" accounted for 23%.
-Our company provides products and services to various markets through a circular business model and has established a diverse supply chain for raw materials and other.
-As a result, it is believed that the proportion of CO₂ emissions associated with the procurement of raw materials and supplies is high.
-We will continue to advance the visualization of CO₂ emissions in our supply chain and work on reducing GHG emissions.
+By category, Category 1, “Purchased goods and services,” accounted for 59% of total Scope 3 emissions, while Category 4, “Upstream transportation and distribution,” accounted for 21%, representing a significant proportion of the total.
+Through its circular business model, the Group provides products and services to a wide range of markets and has established a diverse supply chain for raw materials and other inputs.
+As a result, the proportion of GHG emissions associated with the procurement of raw materials and materials is considered to be relatively high.

 (Unit : Thousand tons-CO2)